shino369/cakephp-vuejs-integration/readme.md

 https://vuejs.org/guide/quick-start.html

-To enforce code style and reduce error, project is configured with ESlint and Prettier by setting up a node project (only for linting, no other usage).
-Please run `npm i` or `yarn` and install corresponding VSCode extension.
+To enforce code style and reduce error, project is configured with ESlint and Prettier by setting up a node project.\
+Please run `npm i` or `yarn` and install corresponding module, and install the above VScode extension.\
+To start development, run `npm run dev` or `yarn dev`.
+It will create minified js file and copy to the webroot path automatically on file change.
+Run `npm run build` or `yarn build` for building only.

 <br>